Our next courses for English speaking clients

 Field trips: morning in truffle plantations (Cella, Teruel) evening in trader facilities (Teruel city)

-Truffle search with dogs and dog management in trufflffle orchards, with Alba Herranzz
+Truffle search with dogs and dog management in trufflffle orchards, with Alba Herranz

 Orchard monitoring to improve management and yield: control of soil, climate and plant parameters, orchard mapping and app design for production data input, by Ricardo Forcadell

-Demos on machinery adapted to truffle cultivation: deep tilling (subsoiling), trencher and driller for Spanish wells by Cirilo Hernández
+Demos on machinery adapted to trufflffle cultivation: brûlée decompaction, trencherand driller for Spanish wells by Cirilo Hernández

-Visit to Mytruff facilities for truffle marketing and export .
-Truffle trading, facilities and equipment needed for truffle preparation for exportation and quality grading and selection, by Cosme Martínez
+Visit to Mytruffff facilities for truffle marketing and export.
+Truffle trading, facilities and equipment needed for trufflffle selection and preparation for exportation and quality grading, by Cosme Martínez

 Agricultural Engineer